Agile sprint capacity planning

 How many sprints to plan?

 There is no hard and fast rule here.
-To some extent it depends on the volatility of your backlog and how often priorities change.
+To some extent, it depends on the volatility of your backlog and how often priorities change.

 There is a temptation to plan a series of sprints out into the future, allocating backlog items into each.
 The problem you have is that all your future sprints have essentially become separate backlogs.

 Given a sprint in progress now, we would certainly have the next sprint planned.
-And maybe the one after that as re-organizing a couple sprints is not going to be a major headache and lets the team get a heads up as to what is coming down the line.
+And maybe the one after that as re-organizing a couple of sprints is not going to be a major headache and lets the team get a heads up as to what is coming down the line.

 Sprint capacity forecasting